gobitfly/eth2-beaconchain-explorer-app/README.md

 For Linux Users: Open capacitor.config.json (in the root of the project) and adapt the paths for the _linuxAndroidStudioPath_ variable to reflect your local setup.

 Build the the app at least once before proceeding:

-`ionic build`

-#### Livereload

-Make sure port 8100 is accessable on your computer and use the following command to run a livereload server

-`ionic cap run android --livereload --external --host=192.168.1.64 --disableHostCheck --configuration=development`

-Adapt the --host param to match your computers IP.

-#### Build for production

-`npm run-script build-android-for-production`

-#### Install via Android Studio
-To install the app on a real device, follow this guide: https://developer.android.com/studio/run/device

-Or to run it in an emulator, follow up here: https://developer.android.com/studio/run/emulator

-### iOS
-**Prerequisites**
-* NodeJS 16
-* macOS with macOS Monterey 12.5 newer
-* Xcode 14.1 or newer

-Build the the app at least once before proceeding:

-`ionic build`

-#### Livereload

-Make sure port 8100 is accessable on your mac and use the following command to run a livereload server

-`ionic cap run ios --livereload --external --host=192.168.1.64 --disableHostCheck --configuration=development`

-Adapt the --host param to match your macs IP.

-#### Build for production

-`npm run-script build-ios-for-production`

 ### Best Practices